 Fingerroot is used specially for preparing a popular Indonesian herbal medicine known as Jamu.
 Jamu is prepared mainly from raw materials such as plants leaves, seeds, roots, bark, fruits, flowers, honey, ayam kampung eggs, royal jelly and milk.
 Jamu is also used by Indonesian women after childbirth for strengthening their uterus.

 This rhizome is effective for dental care and as such can be used for tackling dental caries (tooth decay, cavities), mouth odor, denture stomatitis, mouth irritation, tooth and gum diseases.
-Fingerroot is also used for treating halitosis (fetor oris or bad breath), which is a condition characterized by noticeable unpleasant odor when exhaling breath.
-This is usually caused by the odour from the stomach, esophagus, tonsil and nose.
+Fingerroot is also used for treating halitosis (fetor oris or bad breath), which is a condition characterized by noticeable unpleasant odour when exhaling breath.
+This is usually caused by the odour from the stomach, oesophagus, tonsil and nose.

 Fingerroot can be used as used as an antiseptic for treating and healing wounds.
 Antiseptics help to prevent infections as well as help to retard or stop the growth of microorganisms or germs.